 Earlier this year SLG held a town hall meeting where our employees were encouraged to ask questions of our new CEO.
-Below are a sample of the questions submitted and Mark Bromley’s answers.
+Below are a sample of the questions submitted and the CEO’s answers.

 Q: I have heard you say repeatedly in meetings that the agency principal is king and that our agencies are our first customer.
 Can you explain that to everyone?

 A: Our strategy going into 2017 is to go to market by partnering with lighting agencies and sell to C&I electrical wholesalers.
 Every lighting agency is owned by an agency principal.
 Those agency principals can make SLG very successful in their market if we are easy to do business with and support their sales effort.
 We have set up our business strategy to make the agency principal king and the agency our first customer.
 All of us at SLG need to support and serve our agencies with fast and professional service.
 These agency principals do not always get the respect they deserve from manufacturers because the leaders of their other manufacturers have never walked in the principal’s shoes.
 I have walked in their shoes and I know what it is like to be an agency principal.
 Because of this, I am totally committed to making SLG the type of lighting manufacturer that every agency principal wants to represent and partner with.

 Q: If SLG were to model itself after a fast food restaurant, who would you want us to model ourselves after?